 Schedule an Appointment with the DMV

-Those moving to a new state will need to get an in-state driver license within a set amount of time (this varies from state to state).
+Those moving to a new state will need to get an in-state driver's license within a set amount of time (this varies from state to state).
 Setting up an appointment with your new DMV will keep you from having to wait in line.

 Confirm Time & Date with Moving Company